 Submission of a proposal is not a guarantee of its acceptance.
 All proposals will be reviewed by a committee.

 We are grateful for your time and expertise.
-When submitting your proposal, please choose from these compensation options:
+All presenters receive complimentary conference registration.
+When submitting your proposal, please choose from these additional compensation options:

 1. Presenter stipend at $100 per presenter for 75 minute conference workshops or $150 per presenter for 2 hour on-farm workshop (1-2 people presentations)*